Skip to main content

 Non-urgent advice: Get help with problem alcohol use

-Alcohol can make the symptoms of mental health conditions worse.
-For example, depression and anxiety.
+Alcohol can make symptoms of mental health difficulties worse.
+Mental health difficulties include depression and anxiety.

-Cutting down or stopping drinking has the direct effect of improving mood.
+Cutting down or stopping drinking has the direct effect of improving your mood.

 Using alcohol to manage social anxiety can prevent you from developing social and coping skills.